Commercial Pesticide Applicator's License Information

 UGA Extension Ornamental Horticluture

-The two-volume set is available for $50.
-Purchase of the set will include Volume 1, Volume 2, and an electronic copy (USB drive).
+The two-volume set is available for purchase.
+The set will include Volume 1, Volume 2, and an electronic copy (USB drive).
 The price also includes shipping and handling for orders within the 48 contiguous states.

 Volume 1 includes recommendations for pest control on Field Corn; Cotton; Fruit & Pecans; Grain Millet; Grain Sorghum; Insecticidal Transgenic Crops (PIPs); Peanut; Soybean; Sugarcane; Sunflower; Tobacco; and Vegetables.
 Cultural, biological, physical, and other types of control are recommended where appropriate.
 Standard “front of book" material is also included.